 How smart meters can empower consumers to engage with their energy use

-Smart meters are a great invention, helping people rid themselves of unnecessary meter readings and, potentially, reducing energy waste.
+Smart meters can help people rid themselves of unnecessary meter readings and potentially reduce energy waste and costs.
 But what role do consumers themselves play in making the most of this technology?

 This is happening, according to experts, because they are being handed more information about their energy use and, in many cases, also the power to do something about it.

-This trend, and the opportunities and threats associated with it, were discussed by a group of leading industry thinkers at COP26 in Glasgow; a meeting hosted by Daisy Cross, head of the smart energy programme ay Energy UK.
+The smart meter rollout, and the opportunities associated with it, was discussed by a group of leading industry thinkers at COP26 Glasgow in 2021; a meeting hosted by Daisy Cross, head of the smart energy programme at Energy UK.

 On the panel, Dan Brooke, chief executive at Smart Energy GB, said smart meters were creating an energy system that is “more flexible, (and) more dynamic”.
 He compared it with the development of satnav systems that provide up-to-date information on journeys, as opposed to the historic use of maps.

-The same is true for the engineers whose job it is to balance the energy system: “A satnav gets me to meetings in the quickest, most efficient way.
+Engineers whose job it is to balance the energy system have also benefitted from smart meters: “A satnav gets me to meetings in the quickest, most efficient way.
 Data from smart meters helps engineers get energy around the system with the greatest efficiency,” said Brooke.

-But innovation in the space is pushing technology to consumers that’s easy to understand and to deploy.
-Soon, says Brooke, electrical vehicle drivers will be able to set charging rules via their smartphones, giving them the power they need at the lowest possible tariff.
+Innovation in the space is pushing technology to consumers that’s easy to understand and to deploy.
+Soon, said Brooke in 2021, electrical vehicle drivers will be able to set charging rules via their smartphones, giving them the power they need at the lowest possible tariff.

 “When energy is at its most expensive, you’ll be able to draw electricity from your car, which is basically a big battery on wheels.”